open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 # 1 Overview {#Conferencesection1}
 ## 1.1 Introduction {#Conferencesection1_1}
-Welcome to the Conference Server User Guide for the Intel® Collaboration Suite for WebRTC (Intel® CS for WebRTC).
+Welcome to the Conference Server User Guide for the Intel<sup>®</sup> Collaboration Suite for WebRTC (Intel<sup>®</sup> CS for WebRTC).
 This guide describes how to install and configure the Intel CS for WebRTC multipoint control unit (MCU).
 This guide also explains how to install and launch the peer server.

 The Intel CS for WebRTC Conference Server provides an efficient WebRTC-based video conference service that scales a single WebRTC stream out to many endpoints.
 The following list briefly explains the purpose of each section in this guide: